 Chartered status is proof of a commitment to high ethical standards and the continuing professional development and training of personnel.
 This gives you the assurance that you are always getting the most up-to-date professional advice and support whether renewing a policy or making a claim.

-So, I ask the question; Is your current insurance broker Chartered?
+So, we ask the question; Is your current insurance broker Chartered?

 If you would like more information about our services, contact us here.